johnj212/Tetris/README.md

 - 3 lines: 500 points × level
 - 4 lines: 800 points × level

 The game speed increases as you level up.
 Each level is reached by clearing 10 lines.

+## Mobile Browser Compatibility

+The game is optimized for mobile browsers and includes:
+- Touch-friendly controls
+- Responsive layout that adapts to screen orientation
+- Prevention of unwanted scrolling/zooming during gameplay
+- Full-screen experience
+- Audio support (may require user interaction to start on iOS)